Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: EQUMRL with Trajectory variance perspective

 We can decompose the MSE into the bias and variance as

-Thus, the MSE minimization (\ref{eq:mse}) is equivalent to EQUM (\ref{eq:equm}), where $\zeta=\frac{\alpha}{\beta}$.
+Thus, the MSE minimization (\ref{eq:mse}) is equivalent to EQUMRL (\ref{eq:equm}), where $\zeta=\frac{\alpha}{\beta}$.
 The above equation provides an important implication for the setting of $\zeta$.
 If we know the reward is shifted by $x$, we only have to adjust $\zeta$ to $\zeta +x$.
 This is because $\zeta$ only affects the bias term in the above equation.
 The equation also provides another insight.
-If our assumption $\max_{\pi_\theta}\mathbb{E}_{\pi_\theta}[R]\leq\zeta$ is violated, $\mathbb{E}_{\pi_\theta}[R]$ will not be maximized with a fixed variance and will be biased towards $\zeta$.
-That is, in that case, EQUM cannot find the MV efficient policies.
+If our assumption $\max_{\pi_\theta}\mathbb{E}_{\pi_\theta}[G]\leq\zeta$ is violated, $\mathbb{E}_{\pi_\theta}[G]$ will not be maximized with a fixed variance and will be biased towards $\zeta$; that is, EQUMRL cannot find the MV-efficient policies.
 In applications, we can confirm whether the optimization works by checking whether average value of the empirically realized cumulative rewards is less than $\zeta$.

 Second, we can regard the quadratic utility function as an expected cumulative reward maximization with a regularization term defined as $\mathbb{E}\big[R^2\big]$; that is, minimization of the risk $\mathcal{R}(\pi_\theta)$: